-A few weeks ago, I came across a thought-provoking New York Times’ article on LinkedIn: Laptops Are Great.
+A few weeks ago, I came across a thought-provoking New York Times‘ article, Laptops Are Great.
 But Not During a Lecture or a Meeting.

 Susan Dynarski, a professor of education, public policy and economics at the University of Michigan, has banned almost all electronic devices during her classes and research seminars.

-Her rationale for such ban is the growing number of evidence that shows that overall, college students learn less and earn worse grades when they use computers or tablets during lectures.
+Dynarski’s rationale for the ban is the growing number of evidence that shows that overall college students learn less and earn worse grades when they use computers or tablets during lectures.

 The reason?
 Laptops distract from learning.

-The debate over the effect of laptops on learning is on-going, and banning electronic devices altogether from lectures halls and seminars might seem like an extreme measure for some.
+The debate over the negative effects of laptops on learning is an on-going one, and for some, banning electronic devices altogether from lectures halls and seminars might seem like an extreme measure.

 The time I broke my laptop